m-lutter/portfolio/Circuit4: Multiplier/readme.md

 ## 4-bit Multiplier

 # Input/Output
-This circuit takes two 4 bit unsigned inputs and uses binary addition and multiplexers to perform multiplication.
+This circuit takes two 4 bit unsigned inputs and uses binary addition and multiplexers to perform multiplication, with the output displayed on 8 LEDs.
 The inputs are 4 bits and the output is 8 bits.
 This allows the circuit to have valid outputs for any input combination since overflow is not possible.
 ![image](https://github.com/user-attachments/assets/3f3177a9-a50b-436f-9ecc-64c9e2d7a465)